5 Most Notable Giuseppe Arcimboldo Paintings

 Featured image: Giuseppe Arcimboldo – The Jurist (detail), 1566.
 All images Creative Commons.

-A portrait of the Holy Roman Emperor Rudolf II, Vertumnus from 1591 is certainly Arcimboldo’s most famous painting.
+A portrait of the Holy Roman Emperor Rudolf II, the painting Vertumnus from 1591 is certainly Arcimboldo’s most famous painting.
 Reimagining the Emperor as Vertumnus, the Roman god of metamorphoses in nature and life, the artist composed his portrait of an assortment of fruits and vegetables such as gourds, pears, apples, artichokes, beans, grapes, etc.

-Reflecting the Renaissance mind’s fascination with riddles, puzzles, and the bizarre, Arcimboldo portraits were composed of objects that were related to the person he was painting.
+Reflecting the Renaissance mind’s fascination with riddles, puzzles, and the bizarre, Giuseppe Arcimboldo portraits were composed of objects that were related to the person he was painting.
 Composed of fruits and vegetables from all seasons, as well as flowers, this unusual, intricate portrait symbolizes the abundance of the Golden Age that has returned under the Emperor’s rule, as well as the perfect balance and harmony with nature that his reign represented.
 Since Rudolf II was not a particularly popular ruler, it is believed that Arcimboldo created this flattery depiction since the Emperor was a patron and collector of the arts.

 Featured image: Giuseppe Archimboldo – Vertumnus, 1591.
 Oil on canvas, 700 x 580 mm.
 Collection of Skokloster Castle, Sweden.
 Image via Wikimedia Commons.